iammateus/php-routing-system/README.md

+# RoutingSystem

-﻿# A simple easy to use routing system in php
+A small routing system to create friendly urls.